 Olympic Coast National Marine Sanctuary was designated in 1994 and encompasses nearly 3,200 square miles of coastal and ocean habitats along the wild, remote, and scenic Olympic Coast of Washington State.

 Monterey Bay National Marine Sanctuary

-Lead Scientists: Dr. Dwight Coleman, University of Rhode Island, Chad King, Monterey Bay National Marine Sanctuary, Jan Roletto, Greater Farallones National Marine Sanctuary
+Lead Scientists: Dr. Nicole Raineault, Ocean Exploration Trust, Chad King, Monterey Bay National Marine Sanctuary, Jan Roletto, Greater Farallones National Marine Sanctuary

 Area of exploration: Monterey Bay National Marine Sanctuary, off of California

 This joint expedition will visit three distinct areas of Monterey Bay National Marine Sanctuary, one of the world’s most productive and biologically rich ocean areas, protecting more than 700 species of fish, marine mammals, seabirds, and invertebrates.
 Scientists will map, conduct ROV video dives, and collect specimens to aid in characterization of benthic environments.
 They will revisit the octopus garden discovered on E/V Nautilus expeditions in 2018 and 2019 on the southeastern flanks of Davidson Seamount, a nearby whale fall, previously unexplored linear ridges south of Davidson Seamount, and Pioneer Canyon.

 Pioneer Canyon is in the northern portion of Monterey Bay National Marine Sanctuary, administered by staff at Greater Farallones National Marine Sanctuary.
 The head of the canyon is west of Half Moon Bay, and ranges in depth from 500 feet to more than 6,000 feet.
 Over the next several years, scientists will characterize and study the habitats and species of Pioneer Canyon.